Emese92/the-early-birdie/README.md

 ### My Bookings:

-The My bookings page is a list of bokings, that has been made by the User.
-It includes: name, date, time, party size, and if the booking is confirmed or not by the Admin.
-The row are clickable, they open up a new row which include the date when the booking was made, the account name and the extra infos.
-It also reveals the edit and delete buttons.
+The My bookings page is a list of bookings, that have been made by the User.
+It includes name, date, time, party size, and if the booking is confirmed or not by the Admin.
+The rows are clickable, they open up a new row which includes the date when the booking was made, the account name, and the extra info.
+It also reveals the edit and deletes buttons.
 On the bottom of the list is a Book a table button that takes the user to the add_new_booking page.

 When it is the Admin that looks at this page they see the bookings made by all the Users.
 The layout is the same.
-The Edit and Delete and Book a table options are also present.
+The Edit and Delete and Book A Table options are also present.
 The confirmed logo is a button here, that toggles to confirmed and nor confirmed it pressed.

 #### Edit Booking, Add a New Booking

 These are sisters.
 They look the same apart from the button and the Edit Booking has a prefilled form with the current booking information.
 Forms styled with [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) a [box shadow](https://getcssscan.com/css-box-shadow-examples).
-The forms includes: Booked date (mandatory), Booked time (mandatory, input must be between 6 to 11), Name (mandatory), Party size (mandatory, has a minimum of 1 and a maximum of 10), Extra info (For food allergies, dietary requirements, special occasions or requirements)
+The forms include: Booked date (mandatory), Booked time (mandatory, the input must be between 6 to 11), Name (mandatory), Party size (mandatory, has a minimum of 1 and a maximum of 10), Extra info (For food allergies, dietary requirements, special occasions or requirements)

 ![New Booking](static/images/new-booking.png)

 #### Delete Booking

-Same too the previous two in style and picture.
-It has only two buttons on to confirm bookng deletion or to go back to the My bookings page.
+Same to the previous two in style and picture.
+It has only two buttons to confirm booking deletion or to go back to the My bookings page.

 ![Delete Booking](static/images/delete.png)